-Submissions for The Binge-Watching Cure II, Horror Edition, are now open.
-Please see our horror page for more information on deadline and and desired themes.
+Submissions for The Binge-Watching Cure II, Horror Edition, are now closed.
+Please reference our horror page for more information on deadline and desired themes.
 Below are our general submission preferences.

 Please email us your story at bingecurebook(Replace this parenthesis with the @ sign)gmail.com or follow this link and send us your story in DOC, DOCX, RTF, or PDF format, double spaced with human being-readable margins, and in a sensible font such as Times New Roman, Arial, or Courier.
 Don’t put your story in the body of the email.